Asymptotic Behaviour and Cyclic Properties of Weighted Shifts on Directed Trees: Introduction

+There are several applications for the isometric (and unitary) asymptotes.
+They play an important role in the hyperinvariant subspace problem, similarity problems and operator models (see e.g. \cite{BerKer,Ca,Du,Ke_gen_Toep,Ke_isom_as,DuKu,NFBK}).

-In the next section we show how the isometric asymptote can be used for inferring cyclic properties.
-Section 3 and 4 is a technical part of the paper devoted to calculating the asymptotic limits $A$ and $A_*$ and the isometric asymptotes $U$ and $U_*$ of the contractive $\Sl$ and $\Sl^*$, respectively.
-After that in Section 5 we prove a cyclicity theorem for the weighted backward shift operator with countable multiplicity.
-Finally in Section 6-8 we investigate cyclic properties of weighted shifts on directed trees and their adjoints, using some similarity results and the results of Section 3-4.
+In the next section we show how the isometric asymptote can be used in order to obtain cyclicity results.
+Section 3 and 4 are technical parts of the paper devoted to calculating the asymptotic limits $A$ and $A_*$ and the isometric asymptotes $U$ and $U_*$ of the contractive $\Sl$ and $\Sl^*$, respectively.
+After that in Section 5 we characterize cyclicity of weighted backward shift operators.
+Finally, in the last three sections we investigate cyclic properties of weighted shifts on directed trees and their adjoints, using some similarity results and the results of Section 3-4.